btcpayserver/btcpayserver-doc/FAQ/FAQ-General.md

 With BTCPay, you are your own bank.

-## Why are everyone so excited about BTCPay?
+## Why is everyone so excited about BTCPay?

 The community is excited about BTCPay and often recommends it to merchants or content creators because it offers a direct way for store-owners and charities to receive Bitcoin payments, which significantly improves the privacy of the customers/donors.